-Border collies are consistently over-represented in cases of car chasing, traffic fixation and lunging at moving vehicles (Cooper et al., 2024; Cooper et al., 2025).
+Border collies are consistently over-represented in cases of car chasing, traffic fixation and lunging at moving vehicles (Cooper et al., 2024).
 Typically, the behaviour is often described as hypervigilance and fixation, followed by barking, lunging, spinning, and—if opportunity allows—chasing.
 This behaviour presents substantial welfare and safety risks, including injury or death of the dog, risk of the handler tripping or bring pulled into the road, and risk of road traffic accidents.
+It also increases the risk of relinquishment to shelters as cargivers struggle to cope.

 Breed selection and motion sensitivity (predisposing factor, not diagnosis)

-Border Collies have been selectively bred to perform a modified predatory motor sequence in which orienting, eye, stalking and chase behaviours are exaggerated, while grab-bite and kill behaviours are suppressed (Coppinger & Coppinger, 2001; Case, 2023).
-This means collies are exceptionally sensitive to movement, able to track and predict trajectories (Völter et al. 2020), and highly motivated to interact with moving stimuli.
+Border collies have been selectively bred to perform a modified predatory motor sequence in which orienting, eye, stalking and chase behaviours are exaggerated, while grab-bite and kill behaviours are suppressed (Coppinger & Coppinger, 2001; Case, 2023).
+This means collies are bred to react quickly to movement of sheep, able to track and predict trajectories (Völter et al. 2020), and highly motivated to interact with moving stimuli.

-For herding to occur, the dog must perceive the stimulus as biologically relevant within a modified predatory sequence.
+Predatory behaviours are thought to be activated by the SEEKING system of mammalian brains (Wright & Panksepp, 2014).
+So if we are suggesting that car chasing is a form of predatory response, the border collie must perceive the stimulus as biologically relevant.
 Sheep exhibit biological motion, respond contingently to the dog’s behaviour, have animal odour, and move at speeds the dog can influence.
 They are clearly prey-like objects.

 Vehicles, however, are inanimate, rigid, fast, noisy, non-responsive, do not smell biological and are non-biological in movement.

-Research shows that herding breeds excel at tracking and anticipating moving objects on a screen (Völter et al., 2020), but there is no evidence that dogs, or any animals in general, perceive vehicles as livestock.
+Research shows that herding breeds are keen to interact with moving animals, and excel at tracking and anticipating moving objects on a screen (Völter et al., 2020), but there is no evidence that dogs, or any animals in general, perceive vehicles as livestock.
 Wild dogs or large African predators have never been reported to misidentify vehicles as prey or attempt to chase them, despite frequent exposure.
 Durrheim and Leggat (1999), looking at risks to tourists in South Africa over a ten year period, found that, of all the fatalities and non-fatal attacks, all occurred while the tourists were on foot, apart from one non-fatal attack on a vehicle by an elephant.
 Elephants are herbivores, so this would not have been a predatory attack.

 Differential 1: Fear, startle and threat perception